adobe/edgly/README.md

 ### snippets/*.vcl

 This contains the code for any [VCL snippets](https://docs.fastly.com/en/guides/using-regular-vcl-snippets).
-There will be one file for each VLC phase, containing all the snippets for that phase.
+There will be one file for each VCL phase, containing all the snippets for that phase.
 Snippets are generally recommended since they work with Fiddles with `edgly`, unlike VCL files.

 Folder structure example:
 ```